Ben-Super/elena-project-frontend/README.md

         Windows: https://nodejs.org/dist/v16.13.1/node-v16.13.1-x64.msi<br />
         MacOS: https://nodejs.org/dist/v16.13.1/node-v16.13.1.pkg
 2) Run 'npm install -g @angular/cli' to install the Angular CLI
-3) run 'npm install --save-dev @angular-devkit/build-angular' to install the Angular Devkit
+3) Run 'npm install --save-dev @angular-devkit/build-angular' to install the Angular Devkit
 4) `cd` into the folder containing your local copy of this repo.
 5) Run `npm install` to install all necessary packages for the app.
 6) Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.